gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 also.
 *   When running your RPC call, development mode displays an excaption `NoServiceEntryPointSpecifiedException: Service implementation URL not specified`.
 This error means that you did not specify a `@RemoteServiceRelativePath` in your service interface, and you also did not manually set target path by calling [ServiceDefTarget.setServiceEntryPoint()](/javadoc/latest/com/google/gwt/user/client/rpc/ServiceDefTarget.html#setServiceEntryPoint(java.lang.String)).
 *   If invoking your RPC call fails with a 404 [StatusCodeException](/javadoc/latest/com/google/gwt/user/client/rpc/StatusCodeException.html), your web.xml may be misconfigured.
-Make sure you specified a `@RemoteServiceRelativePath` and that the `&lt;url-pattern&gt;` specified in your `web.xml` matches this value, prepended with the location of your GWT output directory within the war directory.
+Make sure you specified a `@RemoteServiceRelativePath` and that the `<url-pattern>` specified in your `web.xml` matches this value, prepended with the location of your GWT output directory within the war directory.

 ### Deploying Services Into Production